frou/GoFeather/README.md

 * Without a text selection: Launches your web browser showing the official standard library documentation at `golang.org`.

+## gocode (autocompletion daemon)

+Presents intelligent autocompletion for function, type, variable and constant names using Sublime's standard autocompletion dropdown.
+If a function name completion is selected, snippets are then inserted denoting the arguments it expects.

+By default, Sublime does not present its standard autocompletion dropdown when typing 'dot' after an identifier.
+To get this useful behaviour, create a 'syntax specific' settings file for Go in your User package (Packages/User/Go.sublime-settings) with this content:

+    {
+      "auto_complete_triggers": [
+        {
+          "characters": ".",
+          "selector": "source.go - comment - string - constant.numeric"
+        }
+      ]
+    }

 # Installation

 * Either